 - Storyline Online: Where the world's best storytellers inspire a love of reading in children.
 Choose a book you have so your child can read along!

 - Prodigy: Fun math games, Grades 1-8

 - All Kids Network: Free educational resources, worksheets, writing prompts, themed coloring pages, craft and snack ideas.

 - Bamboo Learning: Free voice-based applications (Alexa skills) that cover a range of academic subjects, including math, ELA/listening comprehension, and social studies.
 Ages 5-12.

 - These 12 Famous Museums Offer Virtual Tours You Can Take on Your Couch

 - Mo Willems: Children’s book artist is offering art classes online

-- Mr. Amazing's Circus Corner: Every Wednesday at 4pm via Zoom
+- Mr. Amazing's Circus Corner: Every Wednesday at 4pm and 7pm via Zoom

 - Whitney Kids Art Challenge: Art projects designed especially for kids and grown-ups to do together.
 All of the activities are based on works of art in the Whitney's collection.
 They introduce you to some of the diverse ways that artists think and work, and we hope they inspire the artist in you too!